ThaxxVira/codeExamples/Fortran_Examples/README.md

 # Fortran Examples

-This directory will contain original code (unless otherwise specified) writtin in Fortran.
+This directory will contain original code (unless otherwise specified) written in Fortran.

 Files will be added as code is reviewed and confirmed to operate as intended.